How to Hike Tent Ridge Trail in Kananaskis Country

 When is the Best Time To Hike Tent Ridge?

-It’s best to hike Tent Ridge in the summer months, from June to October.
+It’s best to hike Tent Ridge from late June to October.
 The ridge sits at a lower elevation and receives a fair amount of sunlight, so it dries out earlier than many hikes in the Rockies.
 It’s also a great larch hike come late September!

 Tent Ridge Hike Route Description

-The Tent Ridge Trailhead can be found along Mount Shark Road, not far past the Mount Engadine Lodge.
-There is a small unofficial dirt parking lot that is near the end of the trailhead.
-It can be found on Google Maps.
+The Tent Ridge Trailhead is along Mount Shark Road, not far past the Mount Engadine Lodge.
+Near the end of the trailhead, there is a small unofficial dirt parking lot, which can be found on Google Maps.
 We recommend completing the horseshoe in a clockwise loop, so you should head south from the car park.

-It’s a short walk along the gravel road to a wide trailhead that moves through the dense forest.
+It’s a short walk along the gravel road to a wide trailhead through the dense forest.
 From the road, the trail begins a steady climb up through the forest.
-The trail is pretty well-trodden, so it should be straightforward to find your way with the combination of GPS tracks.
+The trail is pretty well-trodden, so using GPS tracks should be straightforward.

-Along the climb, you’ll catch a few glimpses of the reservoir and valley behind.
+Along the climb, you’ll catch glimpses of the reservoir and valley behind.
 Eventually, the trail leads into a large valley alongside a snow-fed brook.
 Above lies the ridge that you’ll ultimately gain.

 From there, you’ll follow the established trail to the southwest that begins to climb the ridge.
 It follows a combination of switchbacks and straightforward climbing.
 It is easily the most arduous part of the hike.

 Before gaining the ridge, there is a small section of scrambling with a slight exposure.
-It’s a mild section of exposure, and it is the only section on the route.
+It’s a mild exposure section, the only section on the route.
 If this is your first scramble, it may be a bit intimidating, but with caution, it’s doable for most.

 From here, you’ll continue downhill along the ridge before another large climb up to the saddle.
-There are a couple lesser used trails and routes from here that continue on to The Fist or down to Tryst Lake, but it’s best to stick to the ridge.
+A couple of lesser-used trails and routes from here continue to The Fist or down to Tryst Lake, but it’s best to stick to the ridge.
 The ridge combines solid rock and packed scree from thousands of hikers.

 Luckily it was short-lived, and we were able to hunker down in the rocks along the ridge.
 Although, there was some debate about backtracking and descending down to Tryst Lake.
 The good news was we were treated to some of the most incredible evening light we’ve experienced in the Rockies.

-The trail is gorgeous, and it’s tough to decide which direction to look.
+The trail is gorgeous, and deciding which direction to look is tough.
 That is until you reach the promontory and final viewpoint along the ridge.
 It affords sublime views of the Spray Reservoir down below.
 This is where you’ll want to sit down and pull the camera out!

 From this viewpoint, you’ll find a series of steep switchbacks on the ridge’s northeast side.
 It’s steep and loose but not as technical or exposed as the ascent route.
 Perfect time to pull out a trekking pole to help gain your balance.